 The Juneau Access Improvements (JAI) Project is a proposed action by the Federal Highway Administration (FHWA) and Alaska Department of Transportation and Public Facilities (DOT&PF) to improve surface transportation to and from Juneau, Alaska, within the Lynn Canal corridor.
-To meet requirements of the National Environmental Policy Act (NEPA)1, FHWA and DOT&PF have prepared this Draft Supplemental Environmental Impact Statement (Draft SEIS).
+To meet requirements of the National Environmental Policy Act (NEPA), FHWA and DOT&PF prepared a Draft Supplemental Environmental Impact Statement (Draft SEIS), notice of which was published in the Federal Register on September 19, 2014, and which was available for public review and comment through November 25, 2014.
+FHWA and DOT&PF have prepared this Final Supplemental Environmental Impact Statement (Final SEIS) to update the 2006 Final Environmental Impact Statement (EIS), including any updates or changes to regulations, project conditions, analyses, or alternatives that were necessary to address new environmental and engineering information made available since the 2006 Record of Decision (ROD).
+This Final SEIS also documents and responds to all comments made on the 2014 Draft SEIS.